 1. You Haven’t Learned to Love Yourself Yet

-I wrote a blog back in April entitled “What Is the True Definition of Loving Yourself?”, which speaks on number 1 in depth.
+I wrote a blog a few days ago entitled “You Won’t Find True Love ‘Til You Love Yourself”, which speaks on number 1 in depth.

 The message I wanted to hit home through that entry was that love originates from within (self-generated) and radiates outward.
 Much of the time, we expect that only an outside source can show us love, rather than it being extended from us, to ourselves.
-Not only is that way of thinking unhealthy, but not having a genuine and healthy self-love inhibits you from effectively loving your lover, whether that love interest is still in the future or in the present, in a way that nourishes a strong, long-lasting, and fruitful romantic relationship.
+Not only is that way of thinking detrimental to your self-esteem, but not having a genuine and healthy self-love inhibits you from having a robust connection with your significant other, whether that love interest is still in the future or in the present, in a way that nourishes a strong, long-lasting, and fruitful romantic relationship.

 In a nutshell, you can’t show the love to someone else that you don’t have for yourself.

 If you don’t care enough about yourself to eat healthily, to make the time to get more physically active, to improve yourself emotionally and spiritually, to make wise financial choices, can you really say that you love yourself?